-Train tracks are awesome for photos, aren’t they!?
-The mystery of the track and where it leads, the wide-open space that goes forever, and all those leading lines… Who can resist the allure of a set of railroad tracks when shooting portraits?
+Train tracks are fantastic for seniors and family railroad pictures, aren’t they!?
+The mystery of the track and where it leads, the wide-open space that goes forever, and all those leading lines.
+Who can resist the allure of a set of railroad tracks when shooting portraits?

-The real facts and why you need to resist!
+The facts and why you need to resist!

 Yep.
 It’s true.
 Railroad tracks are private property.
-Tracks are owned by private companies and those companies own the land under the tracks.
-In some cases, the land is owned by a private party, but due to easement laws, the railroad companies have exclusive rights to use it.
+Private companies own railroad train tracks in the United States, and those companies hold the land under the tracks.
+In some cases, a private party owns the land, but the railroad companies have exclusive rights to use it due to easement laws.
 Either way – all railroad tracks are on private property.
 Trespassing on that property is illegal.

-The fines for trespassing are steep, no matter what state you are in.
-The Legal Beagle states, “Trespassing on railroad property is usually a misdemeanor, with penalties ranging from $100 to $1,000, and some jail time, depending on the state.
+The fines for trespassing are steep, no matter the state you reside.
+The Legal Beagle states, “trespassing on railroad property is usually a misdemeanor, with penalties ranging from $100 to $1,000, and some jail time, depending on the state.
 If your trespass results in the injury or death of someone else, you could face felony charges.”
 You can read the entire article from the Legal Beagle HERE.

 FACT #2 – You Can’t Hear the Train Coming in Time

-Even though it is illegal to trespass on railroad tracks, thousands of people still think it’s okay as long as they are not damaging anything or leaving a mess.
-If you still want to use those tracks for your next photo shoot, consider this: It is much, much harder than you think to hear a train coming.
+Even though it is illegal to trespass on railroad tracks, thousands of people still think it’s okay if they do not damage anything or leave a mess.
+If you still want to use those tracks for your next photoshoot, consider this: It is much harder than you think to hear a train coming.

-Take a minute to watch this video from NBC’s The Today Show and see how easy it is for a train to sneak up on you when you’re not expecting it.
+Please take a minute to watch this video from NBC’s The Today Show and see how easy it is for a train to sneak up on you when you’re not expecting it.
 I’ll wait while you watch!

 FACT #3 – People Die Every Year

 I could tell you multiple stories of kids, adults, photographers, even movie-makers who have been killed in the last decade trying to take photos on the tracks.
 But I will spare you the gory details.
-If you don’t believe me, run a quick Google search and you will find an unending list of stories and articles.
-It is quite horrifying.
+If you don’t believe me, run a quick Google search to find an unending list of stories and articles.
+It is pretty horrifying.

-The simple fact is, trespasser fatalities are getting worse, not better in the past ten years.
-Phil McCausland, of the Federal Railroad Administration says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
-This chart from NBC News shows how the number of railroad track fatalities have increased over the past 10 years.
+The simple fact is trespasser fatalities are getting worse, not better, in the past ten years.
+Phil McCausland of the Federal Railroad Administration says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
+This chart from NBC News shows how railroad track fatalities have increased over the past ten years.

 But My Railway is Abandoned…

-FACT #4 – Train Track Photos Are Not Cool
+FACT #4 – Railroad Pictures Are Not Cool

-Recently I was surfing along my Facebook feed when I came across a post by a new photographer who was looking for constructive feedback on a few family shots.
+I was recently surfing my Facebook feed when I came across a post by a new photographer looking for constructive feedback on a few family shots.
 She had taken them on some railroad tracks per her client’s request.
 She posted SOOC images and their edited counterparts, asking for feedback on the edits.

-What happened next was amazingly sad, yet certainly not the first time I’ve seen this behavior online.
-Instantly the comments started rolling in… Almost none of them answered the questions she asked about her edits.
-Instead comment after comment came in slamming the poster for her choice of a location.
+What happened next was amazingly sad, yet not the first time I’ve seen this behavior online.
+Instantly the comments started rolling in.
+Almost none of them answered the original poster’s questions about the edits.
+Instead, comment after comment came in, slamming the poster for her choice of a location.
 Some went so far as to call her “stupid” and “a horrible person” for shooting near the tracks.
 Random commenters insulted her character and her intelligence for simply choosing this location.
 Not only did they put their comments online for all to see, but they also began PMing her.
-So many messages came in so quickly that she removed her original post just to stop the madness.
+So many messages came in so quickly that she removed her original post to stop the madness.

 I have seen this repeated over and over on social media.
-It is ridiculous and sad when someone asks for help and gets bullied to the point of no return.
-As photographers and fellow humans, I would hope that we could be a wee bit more kind to one another.
+It is ridiculous and sad when someone asks for help and gets bullied.
+As photographers and fellow humans, I hope that we can be kinder to one another.
 Of course, I always advocate for kindness.
 It’s just how I roll, even when I have a slip-up.
 That happens to all of us in life.
-I’ve shared a couple of stories of kindness in A Meijer Story and a Butterfly Photo and Kind Beats Crabby… Part 2 of Being Nice Pays

-FACT #5 – Train Track Photos Are Sooooo Outdated
+FACT #5 – Railroad Pictures are Sooooo Outdated

-If after everything we’ve talked about, you’re still not convinced, consider the last time you saw a really cool family portrait taken on the tracks.
+If you’re still not convinced after everything we’ve talked about, consider the last time you saw an interesting family portrait taken on the tracks.
 I’ll bet it isn’t a recent photo.
-Honestly, this was a crazy popular fad in the 1980’s before the dangers of railroad photos became mainstream information.
+Honestly, this was a crazy popular fad in the 1980s before the dangers of railroad photos became mainstream information.

 We know better now.
 And as Oprah says, “when we know better, we do better.”
 Challenge yourself to find a cooler, better example of leading lines for your next family photo.
-Here are a few examples, but part of the fun of photography is finding your own cool scenes and making them beautiful and unique!
+Here are a few examples, but part of the fun of photography is finding unique and cool scenes and making them beautiful and unique!

 Wrapping it All Up

-After watching the social media scenario unfold, I sat right down, did my research, and wrote this post.
-I want to do my part in educating as many people as possible about the dangers of railroad tracks.
+After watching the social media scenario unfold, I sat right down, researched, and wrote this post.
+I want to educate as many people as possible about the dangers of railroad tracks.
 Why?
-Because it’s just not cool to photograph on them, and also because the more that know, the more can avoid a scene such as the one above.
+Because it’s just not cool to photograph on them, and the more that know, the more can avoid a scene such as the one above.
 And hey, we can also save lives.

-When all is said and done, it is dangerous and out-of-date to use railroad tracks in our photos.
-If you are a hobbyist, then you can do your part by avoiding them.
-If you are a professional, then it is your responsibility to refuse that location.
+It is dangerous and out-of-date to use railroad tracks in your photos.
+If you are a hobbyist, you can do your part by avoiding them.
+If you are a professional, it is your responsibility to refuse that location.
 Some pros even put this in their contract to avoid unnecessary arguments with clients.
-Remember, you are the professional and you decide how you want to run your business.
-If the client doesn’t understand and still wants to use the tracks, point them to this post, or any of these online resources that will clearly explain the importance of your decision:
+Remember, you are the professional, and you decide how you want to run your business.
+If the client doesn’t understand and still wants to use the tracks, point them to this post or any of these online resources that will clearly explain the importance of your decision:

 Finally, you always have the choice to take a client or let them find a different photographer who is willing to risk everything to fulfill their wish.
 As for me, no matter how tempting they are, I am staying off the tracks.
 I won’t risk my business or the lives of my clients.